FHU/2023-os-memes/_posts/2023-03-02-sflowers51-segmentation-meme.md

 ---
-title:
+title:  Base and Bounds
-author:
+author: colt
-image:
+image: Base_and_Bounds.gif
-chapter:
+chapter: 16
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Segmentation is instead of having just one Base and Bounds pair, have a pair for each logical segment of the address space.